fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 Like many others, Shell was happy to fill my inbox with claims of corporate social responsibility, but not hard facts and figures about tax arrangements.
-And I couldn’t help feeling that, by paying no corporate tax but doing some good deeds, the world’s second biggest company was saying politely but firmly: ‘We’ll decide how we contribute to the societies we operate in, thank you very much, not their elected governments.
+And I couldn't help feeling that, by paying no corporate tax but doing some good deeds, the world’s second biggest company was saying politely but firmly: ‘We’ll decide how we contribute to the societies we operate in, thank you very much, not their elected governments.